Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence: Setup and notation

 \begin{definition}[Sufficient statistic for $\Cb$ given $\T$] A measurable map $\Ph : (\mathcal{T},\mathcal{B}_\T) \to (\mathcal{Z},\mathcal{B}_\Ph)$ is \emph{sufficient for $\Cb$ given $\T$} if the conditional distribution $p(\Cb \mid \T)$ is a measurable function of $\Ph(\T)$, equivalently if

 \end{definition}

 \begin{remark} When we need to distinguish the map from the induced random variable, we write $Z := \Ph(\T)$. \end{remark}

 \begin{remark} Condition~\eqref{eq:sufficient} is equivalent to $\MI(\Cb;\T \mid \Ph(\T)) = 0$, and to the existence of a regular conditional kernel $\kappa(c \mid z)$ such that $p(\Cb \in A \mid \T = t) = \kappa(A \mid \Ph(t))$ almost surely.
-When $p(\Cb,\T)$ is given, the minimal such $\Ph$ is, up to measurable bijection, the conditional $p(\Cb \mid \T=\cdot)$ itself viewed as an element of the space of probability measures on $\mathcal{C}$; in practice $\Ph$ is often much simpler (e.g.\ a low-dimensional projection, a label in a classification problem, or the parameters of an exponential family). \end{remark}
+When $p(\Cb,\T)$ is given, the conditional law $p(\Cb \mid \T=\cdot)$, viewed as an element of the space of probability measures on $\mathcal{C}$, is a canonical sufficient statistic.
+Every other sufficient statistic determines it almost surely.
+In practice a convenient sufficient statistic is often much simpler (e.g.\ a low-dimensional projection, a posterior vector in a classification problem, or the parameters of an exponential family). \end{remark}

-\begin{remark} By the data-processing inequality, sufficiency of $\Ph$ implies $\MI(\Ph;\Cb) \le \MI(\T;\Cb) < \infty$, so all mutual informations in the reduced problem are finite and no pathologies arise. \end{remark}
+\begin{remark} By the data-processing inequality, sufficiency of $\Ph$ implies $\MI(\Ph;\Cb) \le \MI(\T;\Cb) < \infty$.
+Consequently every relevance term $\MI(\Xb;\Cb)$ is finite.
+The rate $\MI(\Xb;\Ph)$ may still be infinite for an unrestricted encoder.
+All infima below are therefore read in the extended-real sense. \end{remark} Throughout we write $\MI_p$ for mutual information computed under distribution $p$.
+We omit the subscript when the distribution is clear from context.